parkinsons-toolkit/app-content/pages-content/managing-symptoms/sexual-health.md

 •	**Reduced arousal and orgasm:** Parkinson’s can affect the body’s sexual function.
 •	**Confidence.**

 Some Parkinson’s medicines (e.g. dopamine agonists) can cause ‘hypersexuality’.
 This is a marked increase in sexual interest, arousal, and behaviour.
 It might mean having more sexual thoughts or desire for different sexual practices.
-See the _Impulsive Behaviours_ page for more information.
+See the <a href="/learn/managing-symptoms/impulsive-behaviours" class="internal-link">_Impulsive Behaviours_</a> page for more information.

 ---